Monday. 15th February. 6.5 miles. Longridge.

 Anyhow, I felt I knew the way so after lunch today I ventured out to join the circuit.
 The walk keeps to the rural edge of the village for most of the way but now is becoming encroached upon by the new housing developments.
-See the foot of the post for an alternative updated version, A Round Longridge Walk.

 A good place to join the circuit is on Higher Road near John Smith’s Playing Field and the old Quarryman’s Arms pub where there is parking.
 Round the corner you go down a cutting, Tan Yard, into old quarry workings.
 There are some stone houses here, one looks as though it could have been the quarry master’s house, there are good views over the reservoirs to West Lancashire.

 Almost opposite is a farm lane with elaborate gate posts.
 It leads to a cheese and meat packing plant.
 A stile leads ahead, and then you bear right to another stile giving access to a green lane going south.
 At its end cross the field diagonally towards the far right corner.